 As a diplomate in Oriental Medicine, Lisa is board certified in Acupuncture, traditional Chinese herbal medicine, Tui Na and Food Therapy.
 The study of herbal medicine is rigorous with a focus on understanding the individual properties of the herbs, which part of the body they effect and how they work within a formula to aid the whole person.
 She has spent hundreds of clinical hours treating patients using herbs alone with great results.
 In conjunction with acupuncture, Chinese herbs are most effective in providing lasting results and improved health and vitality.

 Traditional Chinese medicine also includes the study of food therapy.
 Food much like herbs, are medicine.
 Who, what, where, when and how are important to how your body responds in nourishing our organs, tissues, cells and systems.
 All foods effect the body based on their individual properties including taste, color and temperature.
 Each food has a personality and individuals who favor specific types of foods can speak volumes to their practitioners.
 Food therapy will be a part of the overall recommendations during the first treatment that patients will receive.
 There are specific types of food for each season of the year and certain foods that should be avoided to improve imbalances within the body.

 Tui Na means “push-pull” in Mandarin.
-This therapy can be used to strengthen the immune system and also to treat illness in children as well as adults.
-A series of massage techniques are done on the meridians of the body primarily on the hands and arms, legs and bellies of infants and children.
+This therapy can be used to reduce pain, support healing after injury and strengthen the immune system.
+A series of massage techniques are done on the meridians of the body primarily on the back, arms and legs of the patient depending on the diagnosis.